Sid Ganis: Career

-Ganis was exposed to the world of entertainment when he worked as an office boy for theatrical publicists Lee Solters and Harvey Sabinson.
+Ganis was introduced to the world of entertainment when he worked as an office boy for theatrical publicists Lee Solters and Harvey Sabinson.
 This led him to a film career in marketing and publicity at several studios, including 20th Century Fox, Columbia Pictures, Seven Arts and Warner Bros.
 He eventually joined Lucasfilm, where he served as Senior Vice President for several years.
 There he was responsible for marketing The Empire Strikes Back, Return of the Jedi and the first two installments of the Indiana Jones tetralogy.

 In 1986, Ganis joined Paramount Pictures and eventually would become president of the Motion Picture Group, where he helped launch Top Gun and Fatal Attraction.
 As president, he oversaw the development and production of the worldwide hit Ghost, and bought the underlying rights to Forrest Gump, which would go on to become one of Paramount's biggest hits—both financially and critically—of all time.

 After leaving Paramount in 1990, Ganis became president of marketing and distribution at Columbia Pictures.
 He was eventually made vice chairman of the studio.
 In 1996, he stepped down to produce via his independent production company, Out of the Blue...
 Entertainment.
 Under this company, Ganis co-executive produced ABC's Pan Am (2011–12) along with his wife, Nancy Hult Ganis, a fellow film and TV producer who developed and executive produced the series.

 Ganis has been working extensively in China with the Chinese government on various film projects.
 He is co-founder and Chairman of Jiaflix Enterprises, a US company with a long-term exclusive arrangement with the China Movie Channel and the website 1905, both under SAPPRFT (SARFT).
 He was an Honorary Chairman of Wuxi Studios, located near Shanghai.
 Notably, Jiaflix was an important part of the record-breaking success of Transformers: Age of Extinction in China for Paramount Pictures, surpassing the previous box office record of Avatar.
-Currently he is producing the feature film SHADOW SONG with partners at The H Collective Holdings in Los Angeles.
-Shadow Song is based on the short film A Children's Song which he produced in 2015.
+Currently, he is producing the feature film SHADOW SONG with partners at The H Collective Holdings in Los Angeles.
+Shadow Song is based on the short film A Children's Song, which he produced in 2015.